Best Lever-Action Rifles: From Classic To Cutting-Edge

 Few firearms capture the imagination quite like lever-action rifles.
 A Winchester 94 with a walnut stock and pistol grip was one of the iconic guns that helped win the American West.
 Over a century since the settling of the frontiers, these guns are still relevant, beautiful, and practical — and as of late, few types of rifles have experienced the same resurgence of popularity as the humble lever action.

-Whether used for taking big game as guide guns, or seeing service during deer season, these firearms might be classic in design, but they can be incredibly practical as well.
+Whether used for taking big game as guide guns, seeing service during deer season, or providing fast follow-up shots in tactical applications, these firearms might be classic in design, but they can be incredibly practical as well.
+Modern lever-actions now bridge the gap between nostalgic heritage and cutting-edge performance, with options ranging from traditional wood and steel beauties to tactical variants sporting rails, suppressors, and modern materials.

 In This Article